 All your assumptions should have a rationale behind them, so you can explain to others how you made that assumption.

-It’s reasonable to use past history or benchmarks.
-Any time you can use real numbers, that’s also usually works well.
+It’s reasonable to use historical benchmarks.
+Any time you can use real numbers usually helps.

-Assumptions will always have an element of subjectivity and opinion.
-But using real numbers makes the assumptions sound more objective and fact-based.
+Assumptions always have some subjectivity.
+However, using real numbers makes the assumptions sound more objective.
 People seem to have more confidence in a forecast when it’s based on real numbers.

-It can help to to involve the rest of the team when you make your forecast, especially the supply and finance teams.
+It helps to involve the rest of the team when you make your forecast, especially the supply and finance teams.
 This helps them understand the thinking, and appreciate that forecast accuracy takes time to build.

-It’s important that your e-Commerce forecast is believable.
-It will slow you down if people in your team don’t believe you’ll hit those levels of sales.
+Your e-Commerce forecast should be believable.
+It will slow you down if people in your team don’t believe you’ll hit your targets.

 Conservative numbers are more believable

 If you over-sell, you run out of stock.
 But you can use this to make your products seem more popular.
 People assume if a product’s out of stock, it’s selling well.
-This comes from the psychological concept of scarcity. (see our article on behavioural science for more on this).
+This comes from the psychological concept of scarcity.
+(See our behavioural science article for more on this).
 It makes your products seem more desirable.

 But if you under-sell, that’s tougher to manage.
-You end up sitting stock you can’t sell.
-You have cash tied up in the warehouse.
+You end up sitting on stock, with cash tied up in the warehouse.
 If your products have a shelf life, you may have to write them off.
 People lose confidence in what you’re selling.